vitest-dev/vitest/docs/guide/mocking.md

 > Configuring the server with `onUnhandleRequest: 'error'` ensures that an error is thrown whenever there is a request that does not have a corresponding request handler.

-### Example

-We have a full working example which uses MSW: [React Testing with MSW](https://github.com/vitest-dev/vitest/tree/main/examples/react-testing-lib-msw).

 ### More
 There is much more to MSW.
 You can access cookies and query parameters, define mock error responses, and much more!
 To see all you can do with MSW, read [their documentation](https://mswjs.io/docs).